-Potentiostats: Obtaining high quality measurements…Latest updated: April 9, 2021
+Potentiostats: Obtaining high quality measurements (Electrochemistry Basics Series)Latest updated: November 29, 2021

 As electrochemical techniques are highly sensitive, precautions must be taken to prevent the collection of false or erroneous data resulting from experimental errors.
 This article gives tips on how to improve the quality of electrochemical measurements when using your potentiostat, from optimizing the setup of your electrochemical workstation, or the connection interfaces, to the geometry of the cell itself.

 Protect the electrochemical cell

 Measurement quality can be affected by electromagnetic perturbations due to electrical networks, or to the presence of other instruments nearby.
 To avoid this issue, a Faraday cage is highly recommended, especially for low current measurements below 10 µA.
 The Faraday cage (such as the BioLogic FC-45 pictured below) must be connected to the ground to create an equipotential shielding.

 Note: it is possible to verify the presence of electromagnetic perturbations by carrying out an Open Circuit Voltage measurement using a high sampling rate (200µs), and performing a Fourier transform to characterize the frequency of the noise.

 Get rid of noise

 If the Faraday cage cannot be used, there are two other ways to get rid of noisy results: